Simply LaKita

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.

-Keyword chocolate sour cream pound cake
+Keyword chocolate pound cake, chocolate sour cream pound cake

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!